 The Keeper has a duty under section 80(4)(b) to give notice of a rectification to any person who appears to be affected by it materially.
 Given the varying nature of rectification requests, the persons appearing to be materially affected will depend on the circumstances of each particular case.
 Therefore, no fixed list of such persons has been prescribed; instead, the Keeper will use the discretion afforded to her under section 80(4)(b) to decide in each case.
 Depending on the circumstances, such persons may include the proprietor of the registered title in question, a heritable creditor, a neighbouring proprietor, the benefited proprietor in respect of a servitude, or a registered tenant.

 The appropriate method of notification will also vary depending on the nature of the rectification and who is being notified; therefore, the Keeper will retain discretion in this regard also.
 Whilst the Keeper intends to notify electronically in certain circumstances, this will not always be possible in relation to a rectification.
 In cases where a registered proprietor has requested rectification of their own title sheet, they may have provided an email address, meaning an electronic notification could be sent.
-There is a section on the optional notification of an inaccuracy form where an email address can be entered for notification purposes.
+There is a section in Title Inaccuracy Enquiries where an email address can be entered for notification purposes.
 However, in other cases a person may have requested rectification of a neighbouring title sheet, and an email address for the proprietor may not be available.
 In circumstances such as those, the Keeper will give notice by post to the last known address of the person to be notified.

 Realignment of rights

 Part 9 of the 2012 Act contains a number of provisions that protect the rights of persons who acquire in good faith.
 In certain circumstances where the register is inaccurate in terms of section 65, rectification is not possible because the rights of the persons are realigned to what the register says they are.
 In other words, the inaccuracy ceases to be an inaccuracy.

 In general terms, realignment can occur where: